jedahan/collections-api/Readme.md

 ### Guidelines

 The code is [CC0](http://creativecommons.org/publicdomain/zero/1.0), but if you do anything interesting with the data, it would be nice to give attribution to The Metropolitan Museum of Art.
-If you do anything interesting with the code, it would be nice to give attribution and contribute back any modifications or improvements.
+If you do anything interesting with the code, it would be nice to give attribution to the contributors, or even better, become one!

 Please submit all questions, bugs and feature requests to [the issue page](https://github.com/jedahan/collections-api/issues).